supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Hasse Diagram of POR.md

 > Minimal : d, e
 > Greatest : b
 > Least : Does not exist
->> [!tip] If there is only one maximal or minimal element, then it is the greatest or least element respectively.

 > [!example] $(\{2, 3, 4, 5, 6, 7, 8, 9\}, \mid)$
 > ![[Pasted image 20231025164329.png]]